Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

-Symbolic execution \cite{king1976symbolic, baldoni2018survey} is an important program analysis technique that supports a wide range of software engineering applications, such as testing \cite{cadar2008klee}, bug finding \cite{ramos2015under}, and verification \cite{coen2001using}.
-The key idea of symbolic execution is to execute the program with symbolic inputs instead of concrete values, and simultaneously explore different execution paths.
-During this process, symbolic execution first traverses the program to collect the path condition constraints and subsequently employs an SMT solver \cite{de2008z3} (e.g., Z3 or CVC5) to determine their satisfiability and predict possible values for symbolic variables.
+Execution path reasoning is a fundamental capability that underpins many software engineering tasks, including testing \cite{cadar2008klee}, bug finding \cite{ramos2015under}, and verification \cite{coen2001using}.
+Traditionally, symbolic execution \cite{king1976symbolic, baldoni2018survey} has been the primary technique for this purpose: it executes the program with symbolic inputs instead of concrete values, traverses different execution paths to collect path condition constraints, and subsequently employs an SMT solver \cite{de2008z3} (e.g., Z3 or CVC5) to determine their satisfiability and predict possible values for symbolic variables.

-Although symbolic execution has become a mature technique for software engineering, several critical challenges still hinder its broader adoption in general-purpose program analysis.
-Among these challenges, one of the most fundamental lies in solving complex path constraints.
-First, for some program languages (e.g., Python with its flexible grammar), translating path constraints from source code into SMT solver expressions remains non-trivial \cite{wang2024python}.
-Moreover, the complexity of some constraints often exceeds the solving capabilities of current SMT solvers \cite{li2025large, wu2025generating}.
-For example, traditional symbolic execution still struggles to handle external API calls and complex data structures.
+Although symbolic execution has become a mature technique, several critical challenges still hinder its broader adoption as a general-purpose approach for execution path reasoning.
+Among these challenges, one of the most fundamental challenges lies in solving complex path constraints.
+First, for some program languages (especially object-oriented program languages), path constraints with complex data structures are difficult to transfer into SMT-compatible constraints.
+Moreover, the complexity of program dependencies in real-world software repositories, such as the wide usage of external APIs, also makes existing symbolic execution tools not applicable.
+These limitations mean that, in practice, execution path reasoning remains an unsolved problem for many languages and application scenarios, and calls for alternative approaches that can reason about execution paths without relying on traditional SMT-based constraint solving.